Author X Audience

 I look up from my phone at him, not sure if I’m supposed to be elated or ashamed that he found my food blog from when I was in Japan.
 “That’s, that’s…” Finally I gulp down whatever it is I’m feeling and finish my sentence.
 “Inactive,” I finish.
 “I didn’t think I’d keep writing there after I got home, but this would make a good follow-up post.”

 I finish up my notes to buy myself some time to think of what to say next.
 I put my phone away when I finish, hoping that will help us move on to another topic, but he’s still just sitting there—attentive and freaking me the hell out.
 I can’t get over this irrational fear that he’s going to start telling me how I could have done better, all the little things I fucked up.
+How I shouldn’t advertise my sexuality in my opinion pieces even though it has everything to do with my viewpoint.
 I don’t want to hear it.
 Not from him.

 Fucking internet, being accessible to everyone.